-where, the first and second right hand side terms represent the mass fluxes, induced by diabatic and friction processes respectively, whereas the third term induce all the remaining processes.
+where the first and second right-hand-side terms represent the mass fluxes, induced by diabatic and friction processes, respectively, whereas the third term induces all the remaining processes.

 Figures 12 and 13 present the spatial distribution of the different terms of the stratification budget diagnosis (Eq.
 5) for IOP16a and IOP16b.
-During the low wind period (IOP16a), the stratification (Fig. 12.a) decreases (increases) along the western (eastern) part of the NBF meander, by about 20 kg m $^{-2}$.
-This stratification evolution is not directly controlled by the diabatic and Ekman buoyancy mass fluxes (Fig. 12 b and c), which are small relative to the residual term (Fig. 12.d).
+During the low-wind period (IOP16a), the stratification (Fig. 12a) decreases (increases) by about 20 kg m^{-2} along the western (eastern) part of the NBF meander.
+This stratification evolution is not directly controlled by the diabatic and Ekman buoyancy mass fluxes (Fig. 12b and c), which are small relative to the residual term (Fig. 12d).
 The advective processes play a dominant role in the evolution of stratification during this period of low wind.
-During the strong wind event (IOP16b), in contrast to the low wind period, the stratification (Fig. 13 a) decreases (increases) along the eastern (western) part of the NBF meander, by about 60 kg m $^{-2}$ (20 kg m $^{-2}$).
-The evolution of the stratification (Fig. 13.a) is directly controlled by the diabatic and Ekman buoyancy mass fluxes (Fig. 13 b and c).
-The cumulated diabatic buoyancy mass flux loss (Fig. 13.b) is between 15 and 30 kg m $^{-2}$ in the Tramontane and Mistral corridor, being slightly larger south of the NBF (not shown on Fig. 13.b) but visible for the net heat flux on Fig. 10.c).
-However, stratification evolution in the NBF meander zone is principally driven by the Ekman buoyancy mass flux (Fig. 13.c).
-In the east (west) of the NBF meander, a down-front (up-front) wind generates an Ekman buoyancy flux of -30 to -45 kg m $^{-2}$ (15 to 30 kg m $^{-2}$).
-In a second order, the residual term (Fig. 13.d) also plays a role in how stratification evolves in the NBF zone, particularly in the western part of the NBF meander, with a stratification gain.
+During the strong-wind event (IOP16b), in contrast to the low-wind period, the stratification (Fig. 13a) decreases (increases) by about 60 kg m^{-2} (20 kg m^{-2}) along the eastern (western) part of the NBF meander.
+The evolution of the stratification (Fig. 13a) is directly controlled by the diabatic and Ekman buoyancy mass fluxes (Fig. 13b and c).
+The cumulated diabatic buoyancy mass flux loss (Fig. 13b) is between 15 and 30 kg m^{-2} in the tramontane and mistral corridor, being slightly larger south of the NBF (not shown in Fig. 13b but visible for the net heat flux in Fig. 10c).
+However, stratification evolution in the NBF meander zone is principally driven by the Ekman buoyancy mass flux (Fig. 13c).
+In the east (west) of the NBF meander, a down-front (upfront) wind generates an Ekman buoyancy flux of -30 to